quote

 Negative equity happens when you owe more on your home than it’s worth, which means your debt cannot be fully repaid, even when your home is sold.

 Any reverse mortgage taken out after 18 September 2012 has negative equity protection.
-This means you won’t end up owing the lender more than your home is worth.
+This means you won’t end up owing your lender more than your home is worth.

 If you took out a reverse mortgage before this date, check your loan contract.
 If it doesn't include negative equity protection, speak to an expert at Compare Club because you may still have options.

-Yes, you can move out of your home after you’ve taken out a reverse mortgage - but be aware that once you move out permanently, your entire loan balance may become payable within a shorter time frame than originally expected (usually 12 months).
+Yes, you can move out of your home after you’ve taken out a reverse mortgage - but be aware that once you move out permanently, your entire loan balance may become payable within a shorter time frame than you may have originally expected (usually 12 months).

 How much does a reverse mortgage cost?